fjp/ppp/ch4-computation/drill/README.md

 Input and output of this program is:

 ```
+Enter two integer values seperated by a space (followed by 'Enter'):
 1 2
 The smaller value is: 1
 The larger value is: 2